haymanjoyce/poap/README.md

-This is a Python application for creating Gantt charts.
+This is a Python application for viewing Gantt charts.

 It is meant for professional project planners to use.